 Aldo Rossi’s architectural and urban theories offer a profound and timeless approach to modern urban development.
 His insistence on respecting history and collective memory in city planning challenges contemporary trends that often prioritize new development over heritage preservation.
 Rossi’s concepts, particularly the “Analogous City,” encourage a layered, complex understanding of urban spaces, where each architectural intervention honors the past while addressing the present.
 His contributions to postmodern architecture, with their emphasis on local traditions and symbolism, remain relevant as cities continue to balance the need for growth with the desire to preserve cultural identity.
 As urban landscapes evolve, Rossi’s philosophy serves as a guiding principle for sustainable, meaningful urbanism, where the past and future coexist in harmony.

-Hazal Koç lives in Turkey and is a 4th year student at Ted University, Department of Urban and Regional Planning.
-In addition to her BA degree, she is majoring in global citizenship.
-In addition to her native Turkish, she speaks fluent English and intermediate German.
+Hazal Koç lives in Turkiye and is a 4th year student at Ted University.
+Department of Urban Regional Planning.
+In addition to her undergraduate degree, she is doing an additional major in world citizenship.
+In addition to her native language Turkish, spe speaks fluent English and intermediate German.